nystudio107/craft-transcoder/README.md

 - Generate named poster formats after queued encodes.
 - Replace poster letterboxing with a blurred cover background.
 - Refresh managed video derivatives after a third-party plugin replaces a source asset.
+- Keep Asset and string-URL video calls in the same configured output subfolder.

 All features are disabled by default except the original `options` filename strategy, so existing installations keep their current behavior.
 Configuration is available from the plugin settings screen or `config/transcoder.php`.